Yandex Cloud

 sudo yum install epel-release -y

-2. Install the jq package to process the results from Vision OCR:
+2. Install the jq package for processing results from Vision OCR:

 sudo yum install jq -y